The Case Trustee

 The Bankruptcy Code governs the distribution of the property of the estate.
 Under the Code, there are six classes of claims; and each class must be paid in full before the next lower class is paid anything.
 The debtor is only paid if all other classes of claims have been paid in full.
 Accordingly, the debtor is not particularly interested in the trustee's disposition of the estate assets, except with respect to the payment of those debts which for some reason are not dischargeable in the bankruptcy case.
 The individual debtor's primary concerns in a chapter 7 case are to retain exempt property and to receive a discharge that covers as many debts as possible.

 Dealing with bankruptcy issues can be extraordinarily stressful and confusing.
-A professional can help guide you through the process and ensure that you access all the protection that the law provides.
-Contact a local attorney for a free initial case assessment to learn how they can help fix your financial problems and put you on the path to solvency.
+Luckily, a professional can help guide you through the process and ensure that you access all the protection that the law provides.
+Contact a local bankruptcy attorney to learn how he or she can help fix your financial problems and put you on the path to solvency.